emmrys-jay/photo-blog/README.md

 # my-photo-blog
-My first full web project with a MySql database runnning Amazon RDS as server.
+My first full web project with a MySql database runnning on Amazon RDS.